Latent Diffusion for Neural Spiking Data: Summary and discussion

 \textbf{Limitations} ~~In real neural data, the latent dimensionality of the system is not known, and as with all LVMs (which often assume that population dynamics are intrinsically low-dimensional), choosing an appropriate latent dimension can be challenging.
 Furthermore, any modeling errors at the encoding and decoding stage of the autoencoder will affect the overall performance of the latent diffusion approach.
 Nevertheless, in our experiments, we found that autoencoder training is fast, stable, and reasonably robust to hyperparameter configurations.
 While LDNS was still able to model the data well under relatively severe compression (e.g., 182-to-16 for the monkey recordings), optimizing latent dimensionality to balance expressiveness and interpretability remains a goal for future research.

 \textbf{Broader impact} ~~Realistic spike generation capabilities increase the risk of research manipulation by generating synthetic data that may be difficult to detect.
-On the other hand, LDNS could be useful for the dissemination of privatized clinical data.
+On the other hand, LDNS could be useful for the dissemination of privatized clinical data, though we acknowledge the critical importance of protecting data privacy when working with sensitive human participant data.
 Finally, synthetically generated data (conditioned on unseen behavioral conditions) could be useful for augmenting the training of brain-computer interface decoding models.